 This is the second game by Chris Crawford, self-published in 1979 with around 200 copies distributed.
 The 1982 re-edition by Avalon Hill is well-known but that version is so different it is basically another game.
 Very high historical value.

 - Battle Cruiser Action by Mytopia Gameware Institute (Apple II, 1981)

 - Stellar Action by Mytopia Gameware Institute (Apple II, 198?)

-Those two games are very early instances of tactical games on PC.
-A nice anon’ managed to locate the manuals, but the games themselves seem lost.
+The two first games are very early instances of tactical games on PC, the last one an early cRPG.
+A nice anon’ managed to locate the manuals of the first two ones, but the games themselves seem lost.
 I contacted the developer (Frank Heffner) who told me he lost his copies in a flood, so no point to contact him anymore.
 According to him, Battle Cruiser Action shipped less than 500 copies (including 200 in UK), and Stellar Action 250 copies.